MultiverseLearningProducts/swe/src/mod1/wk2/day3.md

   * The password is cached by the webbrowser, therefore it could be silently reused by any other request to the server e.g. CSRF
   * The password may be stored permanently in the browser hence could be stolen by another user on a shared machine

+TODO - could try to locate where the password is stored?
+TODO - https://auth0.com/docs/authorization/authentication-and-authorization review for OpenId Connect

 ## What is OAuth?
 OAuth (2.0) is an open standard for authorization.
 It controls authorization to a protected resource such as an API.